 Through various whistleblower testimonies and exclusive reports, this investigation reveals the "systemic environmental and social dissimulation" of grave accidents on WBN, while also uncovering hidden beneficiary links between former officials and the Indonesian mining sector.
 It also reveals the full extent of an ongoing 'ecocide' fuelled by a boom in nickel demand to meet increased demand from the global EV manufacturing supply chain.
 The investigation also identifies which companies are using 'dirty nickel' in their EV car batteries in Germany and France.

-Photo: Lelilef Waibulan Village, Weda 22th July 2024 (c) Aqwam Hanifan, Narasi
+On the right: Lelilef Waibulan Village, Weda 22th July 2024.
+Image by Aqwam Hanifan, Narasi.

 Team members